 For all student chapter resources, click here.

 ACS will hold its 7th Annual National Student Convention February 22-23, 2019 at the University of Virginia School of Law.
 Plan to join ACS and nearly 200 other student leaders in Charlottesville for two days of progressive programming and training.
-To help students attend Convention, ACS will award scholarships to selected applicants.
-Stay tuned for more details on Convention and Convention scholarships.
+Register here, and check out our Facebook page!

 The ACS National Convention will be in Washington, DC, June 6-8, 2019.
 Check out videos from the 2018 convention here.